 Rixubis Side Effects

-Note: This page contains side effects data for the generic drug coagulation factor ix.
-It is possible that some of the dosage forms included below may not apply to the brand name Rixubis.
+Note: This document contains side effect information about coagulation factor ix.
+Some of the dosage forms listed on this page may not apply to the brand name Rixubis.

 More frequent side effects include: dizziness, nausea, skin rash, and urticaria.
 See below for a comprehensive list of adverse effects.